Microvascular Thrombi in COVID-19

 - Musoke N, Lo KB, Albano J, et al. Anticoagulation and bleeding risk in patients with COVID-19.
 Thromb Res 2020;196:227-30.

 - Paranjpe I, Fuster V, Lala A, et al. Association of Treatment Dose Anticoagulation With In-Hospital Survival Among Hospitalized Patients With COVID-19.
 J Am Coll Cardiol 2020;76:122-4.

 - Trindade AJ, Izard S, Coppa K, et al. Gastrointestinal Bleeding in Hospitalized COVID-19 Patients: A Propensity Score Matched Cohort Study.
 J Intern Med 2020;Dec 20:[Epub ahead of print].

 - Campbell CM, Kahwash R. Will Complement Inhibition Be the New Target in Treating COVID-19-Related Systemic Thrombosis?
 Circulation 2020;141:1739-41.

-Clinical Topics: Anticoagulation Management, Dyslipidemia, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension
+Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension